-Table 1 Actual air traffic movements: Gatwick Airport 2019-2022
+Table 1 Actual air traffic movements: Luton Airport 2019-2022

-2.1.3 Gatwick has a number of arrival and departure procedures (STARs & SIDs), as shown in Figure 1 and described in Table 2 & Table 3.
-Two holds, WILLO and TIMBA, provide for delay absorption.
+2.1.3 Luton arrival and departure procedures (STARs & SIDs) are shown in Figure 1 and described in Table 2 & Table 3.
+Previously, Luton and Stansted shared holding facilities.
+A new hold was implemented for Luton in 2022, which separated Luton arrival traffic from Stansted arrival traffic.
+The new hold, ZAGZO, provides for delay absorption.